darthrellimnad/evergreen-functional-fe-web-app/README.md

 If you want it, grit your teeth and learn it.

-This book ahould be accessible for most: https://github.com/MostlyAdequate/mostly-adequate-guide
+This book should be accessible for most: https://github.com/MostlyAdequate/mostly-adequate-guide